 Epson also offers a lower cost yet high performance compact sized controller for customers that have smaller budgets.
 While smaller in size, the RC180 MicroPower Drive controller is not lacking in features.
 It can control our SCARA, 6-axis and Linear Module robots and even has many integrated options available to speed up your next development while also saving you money.

-Epson has spent nearly 30 years searching for ways to improve factories and manufacturing.
+Epson has spent over 34 years searching for ways to improve factories and manufacturing.
 Originally built for Epson watch manufacturing and other assembly tasks, Epson Robots are now used in thousands of different projects building hundreds of millions of products on a daily basis.

 With a constant focus on innovation and continuous improvement, Epson has introduced many technology "firsts" to the industry.
 From the first super clean robot for use in the semi-conductor industry, to the first PC based controllers and recently the new RS-Series SCARA+ robots, Epson continues to find new ways to solve manufacturing problems.